the-Jinxist/golang-backend-masterclass/README.md

 We now added this super command to our github deploy workflow.
 So the code that will be deployed will use the production environment variables stored in our AWS secret.

+We tried to pull the newly-created image on our ECR but we don't have the necessary credentials so we turned to the command to get a login password for AWS's ECR `aws ecr get-login-password`.
+In order to make it work with the docker, we piped in the password, using the command as follows: `aws ecr get-login-password | docker login --username AWS --password-stdin [url of private repository without the final part i.e remove the repository name:id]`.
+After the login succeeds, we then pull the production image to local. using `docker pull [full private repo link]`.

+So we tried running our newly-pulled local image and we had an error because our environment variables was empty.
+In order to rectify this, we ran `source app.env`.
+This command loaded all the values from our app.env file.
+We added this command into the start.sh file so it gets executes during startup